StPetar/Mobile-Development/readme.md

-This repo contains all projects I worked on for my Mobile App Development class in the 3rd Semester
+This repo contains extracted code files from all the projects I worked on for my Mobile App Development class in the 3rd Semester

 App #1: Currency Converter